ACCESS Research Framework

 -

-This focus area analyzes the complex interactions within Earth’s natural systems and the subsequent necessity for human adjustment.
-It addresses the scientific and strategic responses to shifting environmental realities, emphasizing the mitigation of ecological risks and the development of strategies to survive and thrive within a changing global climate.
+This area analyzes the complex interactions within Earth's natural systems and the subsequent necessity for institutional and societal adjustment.
+It addresses scientific and strategic responses to shifting environmental realities, emphasizing the mitigation of ecological risks and the development of strategies to thrive within a changing global climate.

-Examples: Climate governance, resource diplomacy, water security and adaptive infrastructure, biodiversity loss and responsible consumption, soil health and sustainable food systems, psychological impacts of climate anxiety, and natural disasters/land-use change.
+Some examples: polar areas, climate governance and environmental law, resource diplomacy, water security and rights, adaptive infrastructure, biodiversity loss, responsible consumption, soil health and sustainable food systems, natural disasters and land-use change, and the psychological and cultural impacts of environmental change, etc.

 -

-Examples: Automation, misinformation/disinformation, privacy/human rights, digital culture and arts, mental health, cybersecurity, the future of work and education, and digital inclusion.
+Some examples: automation, misinformation/disinformation, privacy/human rights, digital culture and arts, mental health, cybersecurity, the future of work and education, digital inclusion, the digitalization of public services, etc.

 -

-Examples: Green transition, the future of mining, and the consequences of sourcing industries on local communities (such as indigenous populations).
+Some examples: green transition, the future of mining, and the consequences of sourcing industries on local communities (such as indigenous populations), etc.

 -